CodeYourFuture/CYF-Workshops/git-day-1/README.md

 - ⏲️ 15 mins
 - A volunteer will need to facilitate this section

-A volunteer will need to navigate through the steps in the previous section.
+A volunteer will need to navigate through the steps in the previous section with directions from the group.
 Also time for clarification questions too.

 ## 🫸 Pushing

+> 🎯 Goal: Push a branch to a remote repository

-### 🕹️ Activity
+### 🕹️ Activity - Figure it out 🔍

 - Trainees work in pairs
 - ⏲️ 15 mins
-- A volunteer will need to facilitate this section

-### Group discussion

-- Whole class discussion/demo
-- ⏲️ 20 mins
 - A volunteer will need to facilitate this section

 After committing your work on your machine, you'll have a local branch that looks like this